EmilyOmier/YDB/README.md

 # YottaDB

+The fastest, highest consistency data store for applications with thousands to millions of concurrent users.

+YottaDB is a high performance, highly consistent database engine relied on by financial and healthcare institutions with millions of concurrent users.

+## Highest possible data consistency, at scale

+YottaDB runs on a single node and does not scale horizontally.
+It is also able to handle ACID transactions and has retry logic that is automated out of the box.
+As a result, it provides the best possible data consistency even for deployments with millions of concurrent users.

+## High performance at millions of users

+YottaDB runs in process.
+As a result, millions of users can use the system at the same time without sacrificing speed or consistency.

+## Very flexible data layer

+Using YottaDB gives you maximum flexibility at the data layer, throughout the entire application lifecycle.
+With YottaDB, permissions are implemented at either the operating system or the application layer, and configurations are done with environment variables.

+## Who should use YottaDB?

 All software in this package is part of YottaDB (https://yottadb.com) each file of which identifies its copyright holders.
 The software is made available to you under the terms of a license.
 Refer to the [LICENSE](LICENSE) file for details.